Carlisle - Brampton - Hadrian's Wall drive

 Coordinates: N 54.88235, W 2.83356

 Wetheral is a pleasant village set high above the River Eden with a number of attractions for visitors.
 The village became affluent when the Carlisle-Newcastle railway was built and there are some wonderful properties from that era.
 There is free parking around the large village green and a stroll around the village is well worthwhile.
 The Posting Pot cafe adjacent to the village shop, the Crown Hotel and Fantails restaurant can provide refreshments.
 No public toilets.

 A suggested short walk, visiting the majority of local attractions, leads from the village green past the village shop to the pretty railway station.
 Detour across the impressive railway viaduct, high above the River Eden, giving good views.
 Return to the station and down the 99 steps to the river.
 Turn right along the lane and soon a footpath on the right takes you to the attractive Holy Trinity Church.
 Back towards the river another footpath leads upstream to the Eden Benchmark bench sculpture and continues past the imposing Corby Castle with its cascading waterfall on the opposite side of the river.
 Continue to Wetheral Woods and St Constantine’s caves, hewn out of the sandstone rock, overlooking the river.
-Head back across the fields to visit Wetheral Priory Gatehouse, the only remaining part of the historic Wetheral Priory.
+Head back across the fields to visit Wetheral Priory Gatehouse, the only remaining part of the historic Wetheral Priory and open daily with free entry.
 Continue along the lane and return to the village green.